Your New Year's Eve Survival Guide

 Pick your party

-With a large selection of parties going down in the Mother City on New Year’s Eve, there’s something for everyone.
+With a large selection of 2018/2019 New Year’s Eve parties in Cape Town, there’s something for everyone.
 Many of these events require revellers to purchase tickets beforehand, so have a look what’s to offer and pick the party that’s your kind of vibe.
 Running around trying to find a party on New Year’s Eve can put a serious damper on the festivities.